 Other income (expense), net primarily includes gains and losses resulting from the remeasurement of our investor and lender warrant liabilities at fair value.
-We use a binomial lattice option pricing model to value our warrants at each reporting date and the warrant valuations have historically changed primarily as a result of variations in the price of our common stock which is an input to our valuation model.
-However, binomial lattice option pricing models incorporate a number of other input variables, such as expected term, volatility, and other factors which, depending on the circumstances, can also impact our warrant liability valuations.
+We use an option pricing model to revalue our warrant liabilities at each reporting date.
 A decline in the value of our warrant liabilities results in the recognition of a remeasurement gain.
 Conversely, an increase in the value of our warrant liabilities results in the recognition of a remeasurement loss.